christopherdsmd/Habbit/README.md

 ## Features
 - Real-time Habit Tracking: Easily add and delete habits, and monitor your progress in real-time.
 - Calendar View: Visualize your habits over time with an intuitive and dynamic calendar view.
-- Daily Frog Emoji: the dashboard displays a new frog emoji each day, check back daily to see each one!
+- Daily Frog Emoji: the dashboard displays a new frog emoji art each day, check back daily to see each one!
 - User Authentication: Secure your data with a user authentication login system using secure database practices
 - Responsive Interface: Interactive, and responsive interface.
 Friendly for desktop users and mobile users.